-A plump, sweet blueberry filling wrapped inside a buttery flaky crust, these Blueberry Pop Tarts are a real breakfast treat.
+A plump, sweet blueberry filling wrapped inside a buttery flaky crust, these Homemade Blueberry Pop Tarts are a real breakfast treat.
 Add a cinnamon icing and these are way better than the store-bought variety.

-If I could get away with it, I’d make these Blueberry Pop Tarts a regular breakfast but, alas, I no longer have a teenage metabolism but that just means these little breakfast pastries become a real treat when I have them.
+If I could get away with it, I’d make these Blueberry Pop Tarts a regular breakfast but, alas, I no longer have a teenage metabolism but that just means these little breakfast tarts become a real treat when I have them.

 These also make the perfect addition to all the other Sweet Breakfast recipes on the blog already – go ahead and check them all out – after you’ve made these of course.

-How to make Homemade Blueberry Pop Tarts
+How to Make Homemade Blueberry Pop Tarts

 There are three parts to these homemade Blueberry Pop Tarts – the crust, the filling and the icing.
 All are made from scratch and are very simple to do.

-How to make the blueberry filling
+How to Make the Blueberry Filling:

 Start with the filling so that it has time to get cold before filling the pop tarts.